emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 > The eponymous "language secret" of _The Language Secret_ is this: to speak a language well, you first have to speak it badly.

 The fact is, _most adult learners will never achieve native-like fluency_ ([Lightbown 2000](https://doi.org/10.1093/applin/21.4.431)).
 If you need to be able to achieve perfect mastery over something to find it fulfilling, language learning is not for you.
-Find a hobby you can master.
-Something simpler, like solving Rubik's cubes.
+Find a hobby you can master, like solving Rubik's cubes.

-And if it's unusual — read: vanishingly rare — for adult language learners to achieve native-like fluency in a new language, there is _no_ chance that you will speak well when you start out.
-Stedman's "language secret" is some of the best language learning advice you could ask for.
+So, if it's unusual — read: vanishingly rare — for adult language learners to achieve native-like fluency in a new language, there is _no_ chance that you will speak well when you start out. **Stedman's anti-perfectionist "language secret" is some of the best language learning advice you could ask for.**

 ### But... should you really _speak_ badly?

-With its call to "speak badly" and specific advice aimed at starting to speak as quickly as possible — including knowingly ignoring grammar and relying on easier-to-learn, but incorrect work-arounds — _The Language Secret_ falls firmly into the speak-from-day-one camp.
+With its call to "speak badly" and specific advice aimed at starting to speak as quickly as possible — including knowingly ignoring grammar and relying on easier-to-learn, but incorrect work-arounds — _The Language Secret_ falls firmly into the speak-from-day-one [á la Benny Lewis](https://www.fluentin3months.com/tedx/) camp.

 But I'm not convinced that very early speaking is helpful—or even that it isn't _harmful_.

 I didn't start speaking German _badly_, at least not in the way Stedman suggests, in a sort of "me, Tarzan" way.
 After about a year of soaking in comprehensible input, I started speaking at about a B1 level.
-I never had the chance to develop bad habits at A1 that could follow me to B1.
+Because of this, I never had the chance to develop bad habits at A1 that could follow me to B1.

-Still, the existence of a true "silent period" in 2nd language acquisition by _children_ isn't even settled in the research yet, let alone in language-learning adults ([Roberts 2014](https://doi.org/10.1016/j.ecresq.2013.09.001)).
+Still, the existence of a true "silent period" in 2nd language acquisition by children isn't even settled in the research yet, let alone in language-learning adults ([Roberts 2014](https://doi.org/10.1016/j.ecresq.2013.09.001)).
 And at the end of the day, Stedman is the polyglot, not I. Go forth and speak badly if that's what you want to do.

 ## "Ah-hah" moments for experienced learners

-Beyond its refreshing anti-perfectionism, Stedman's book really shines as a soft intro to many of the more technical ideas underpinning language learning.
+Beyond its refreshing anti-perfectionism, Stedman's book really shines as a soft intro to many of the more technical ideas that underpin language learning.
 For experienced learners who haven't already encountered these ideas, _The Language Secret_ will set off lightbulbs left and right.

 This is especially true if you're studying or have ever studied a Germanic or Romance language.
 The two chapters on these language families pull back the curtain on some interesting patterns that provide a "why" for many of the major patterns and quirks of these popular languages.